Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 In Delaware, Monarchs are common during the fall migration, and you may see them stopping to feed on nectar-rich flowers along their journey.

-And the best part is, The Monarch’s wingspan ranges from 3 to 4 inches, making them a relatively large butterfly.
+The best part is that the Monarch’s wingspan ranges from 3 to 4 inches, making it a relatively large butterfly.

 They can be found in open fields and meadows where milkweed grows, the only plant Monarch larvae will feed on.